 The Boston College's Center for Retirement Research, NASRA and the Center for State and Local Government Excellence maintain the Public Plan Database that contains the majority of state plans as well as many large municipal plans.
-The graph below shows the support ratio over time for the System compared to the Public Plan database.
+The following graph shows how the support ratio for the System compares to other Systems in the Public Plan database over time.